-13.1.5 Options for the HTML/LaTeX exporters
+12.1.5 Options for the HTML/LaTeX exporters

-The property list can be used to set many export options for the HTML and LaT_EX exporters.
+The property list can be used to set many export options for the HTML and LaTeX exporters.
 In most cases, these properties correspond to user variables in Org-mode.
 The table below lists these properties along with the variable they belong to.
 See the documentation string for the respective variable for details.

-:language org-export-default-language

-:headline-levels org-export-headline-levels

-:section-numbers org-export-with-section-numbers
+:language org-export-default-language :headline-levels org-export-headline-levels :section-numbers org-export-with-section-numbers

 :table-of-contents org-export-with-toc

-:archived-trees org-export-with-archived-trees

-:emphasize org-export-with-emphasize

 :sub-superscript org-export-with-sub-superscripts

-:TeX-macros org-export-with-TeX-macros

-:LaTeX-fragments org-export-with-LaTeX-fragments

-:fixed-width org-export-with-fixed-width

-:timestamps . org-export-with-timestamps

-:tags. org-export-with-tags

-:tables org-export-with-tables

-:table-auto-headline org-export-highlight-first-table-line

-:style org-export-html-style

-:convert-org-links org-export-html-link-org-files-as-html

-:inline-images org-export-html-inline-images

-:expand-quoted-html org-export-html-expand

-:timestamp org-export-html-with-timestamp

-:publishing-directory org-export-publishing-directory

-:preamble org-export-html-preamble

-:postamble org-export-html-postamble

-:auto-preamble org-export-html-auto-preamble

-:auto-postamble org-export-html-auto-postamble

-:author user-full-name

-:email user-mail-address
+:TeX-macros org-export-with-TeX-macros org-export-with-LaTeX-fragments :LaTeX-fragments :fixed-width org-export-with-fixed-width org-export-with-timestamps :timestamps . org-export-with-tags :tags. org-export-with-tables :tables :table-auto-headline org-export-highlight-first-table-line :style org-export-html-style :convert-org-links org-export-html-link-org-files-as-html org-export-html-inline-images :inline-images :expand-quoted-html org-export-html-expand org-export-html-with-timestamp :timestamp :publishing-directory org-export-publishing-directory :preamble org-export-html-preamble :postamble org-export-html-postamble :auto-preamble org-export-html-auto-preamble :auto-postamble org-export-html-auto-postamble :author user-full-name :email user-mail-address

-Most of the org-export-with- variables have the same effect in both HTML and LaT_EX exporters, except for :TeX-macros and :LaTeX-fragments, respectively nil and t in the LaT_EX export.
+Most of the org-export-with- variables have the same effect in both HTML and LaTeX exporters, except for :TeX-macros and :LaTeX-fragments, respectively nil and t in the LaTeX export.

 When a property is given a value in org-publish-project-alist, its setting overrides the value of the corresponding user variable (if any) during publishing.
-Options set within a file (see Section 12.6.5 [Export options], page 80), however, override everything.
+Options set within a file (see Section 11.6.5 [Export options], page 77), however, override everything.

-13.1.6 Links between published files
+12.1.6 Links between published files

-To create a link from one Org-mode file to another, you would use something like '[[file:foo.org][The foo]]' or simply 'file:foo.org.' (see Chapter 4 [Hyperlinks], page 24).
+To create a link from one Org-mode file to another, you would use something like '[[file:foo.org] [The foo]]' or simply 'file:foo.org.' (see Chapter 4 [Hyperlinks], page 24).
 Upon publishing this link becomes a link to 'foo.html'.
 In this way, you can interlink the pages of your "org web" project and the links will work as expected when you publish them to HTML.

 You may also link to related files, such as images.
 Provided you are careful with relative pathnames, and provided you have also configured org-publish to upload the related files, these links will work too.
-Section 13.2.2 [Complex example], page 85 for an example of this usage.
+Section 12.2.2 [Complex example], page 82 for an example of this usage.

 Sometime an Org-mode file to be published may contain links that are only valid in your production environment, but not in the publishing location.
 In this case, use the property :link-validation-function Function to validate links to define a function for checking link validity.
 This function must accept two arguments, the file name and a directory relative to which the file name is interpreted in the production environment.
 If this function returns nil, then the HTML generator will only insert a description into the HTML file, but no link.
-One option for this function is org-publish-validate-link which checks if the given file is part of any project in orgpublish-project-alist.
+One option for this function is org-publish-validate-link which checks if the given file is part of any project in org-publish-project-alist.

-13.1.7 Project page index
+12.1.7 Project page index